Space of orders with finite Cantor-Bendixson rank: Invariants of orderings of Gn

-For \ref{invA} and \ref{invD}, we are picking a finite binary string of some fixed length.
+We mention that for the ordering $\prec$ described in the above proof, we can start with this ordering and then define the invariants \eqref{invA}--\eqref{invE} from it.
+In this case, we will find that we get exactly the same set of invariants.
+Therefore, fixing our set of invariants is the same as fixing an ordering of $G_n$ and so we see that this way of describing the orders of $G_n$ will actually completely describe any possible ordering of $G_n$.
+With this knowledge in hand, the proof of the next theorem follows readily. \begin{theorem} The group $G_n$ has exactly countably many distinct orders.
+In other words, the space of orders $\X(G_n)$ is countable. \end{theorem} \begin{proof} We have already seen that the orders of $G_n$ are in correspondence with the collection of invariants \eqref{invA}--\eqref{invE}.
+So to count the number of orders of $G_n$, we simply need to count all the different collections of invariants we can fix.
+For \eqref{invA}, we are picking a finite string of length $n+2$.
 There are only finitely many such strings.
-For \ref{invB} and \ref{invC}, there are only finitely many different equivalence classes we can define on the set $\bar{n}$ and only finitely many different ways to order any collection of finitely many equivalence classes.
-For \ref{invE}, there are only finitely many different ways to enumerate any particular equivalence class, but we also have to pick some finite set of integers for each equivalence class.
-And here we see that we can actually make countably many different choices when picking our finite sets of integers.
-Hence we have countably many different possibilities when fixing our invariants.
-In turn, we get that $P_n$ can ordered in countably many different ways.
+For \eqref{invB} and \eqref{invC}, there are only finitely many different equivalence relations we can define on the set $\bar{n}$ and only finitely many different ways to order any collection of finitely many equivalence classes.
+For \eqref{invD}, we are picking a finite string of length at most $n$.
+For \eqref{invE}, there are only finitely many different ways to enumerate any particular equivalence class, but we also have to pick some finite set of integers for each equivalence class.
+And here we see that we can make countably many different choices when picking our finite sets of integers.
+Hence we have countably many different possibilities when fixing our set of invariants.
 Therefore $G_n$ has exactly countably many distinct orders. \end{proof}